-STEM OPT Application Procedures
+STEM Application Procedures

 5. Copy of any current and previous Employment Authorization Documents (EADs).

 6. Copy of diploma or copy of transcript showing all degree coursework was completed.

 7. Printout of electronic I-94 (or copy of front and back of paper I-94).

 8. Copy of F-1 visa (valid or expired).
 Canadian citizens are exempt from the visa requirement.

 9. Copy of valid passport ID page.

 10. Copy of I-20 issued for your 12-month OPT.

 12. Submit the completed Form I-765 and all supporting documentation by mail to the appropriate USCIS Lockbox address, based on where you live.